 No college or university library can provide immediate access to every journal, magazine, newspaper, or publication that exists in the world of media or that may have articles cited in its online databases.

 Interlibrary Loan is a service which provides SNHU students & faculty access to articles in journals and periodicals not available through Shapiro Library's print or online database collections.

 Before making requests, please check the availability of the periodical or journal via our online journal list.
 We may already have it in our collection or databases: Periodical Finder.

 All article requests must be transmitted using the Interlibrary Loan link located on the Shapiro Library page.
 Interlibrary Loan requests submitted in any other format will be directed to this specific form for resubmission.

 The Interlibrary Loan service link will require you to login to your Interlibrary Loan account.
-If you have never used our Interlibrary Loan service; you'll be required to fill out a registration form the first time only.
 Most article interlibrary loans are digitally transmitted and deposited into your Interlibrary Loan account.
 The complete process to fulfill your request will take approximately 3 to 5 business days.

 In order for all of the University’s library students & faculty to have reasonable access to Interlibrary Loan services, Interlibrary Loan submissions are limited to 5 per person, per day.
 The timeframe for materials requested to be delivered will depend upon the volume requested, the provider’s location, and the means of transmission from the lending library.

 Currently there are no charges for Interlibrary Loan service for articles.

 Off-campus students & faculty may request copies of articles from the Library's in-house print journals and periodicals by submitting an Interlibrary Loan Request Form.
 In the "Notes" box at the bottom of the Request Form, please indicate that the publication and article are only available via the Shapiro Library Print Journal Collection.